altipeak/safewalk-java-sdk/README.md

         System.out.println("EXTERNAL AUTHENTICATION RESPONSE : " + response16);

 ```
-* host : The server host
+* host : The server host.
-* port : The server port
+* port : The server port.
-* AUTHENTICATION_API_ACCESS_TOKEN : The access token of the system user created to access the authentication-api
+* AUTHENTICATION_API_ACCESS_TOKEN : The access token of the system user created to access the authentication-api.
-* ADMIN_API_ACCESS_TOKEN : The access token of the system user created to access the admin-api
+* ADMIN_API_ACCESS_TOKEN : The access token of the system user created to access the admin-api.
 * STATIC_PASSWORD_USERNAME : An LDAP or internal user with no licenses asigned and password authentication allowed.
-* FAST_AUTH_USER : The user registered in safewalk with a Fast:Auth:Sign license
+* FAST_AUTH_USER : The user registered in safewalk with a Fast:Auth:Sign license.
+* BYPASS_SSL_CHECK : To allow untrusted certificates.
 ### Authentication Response Examples (AuthenticationResponse class)

 The response below show the result of providing valid credentials